ivangvozdanovic/Fiber-Sampling-Using-Reinforcement-Learning/README.md

 The discovered moves can be used to efficiently obtain an exchangeable sample, significantly cutting computational times with regards to statistical testing.

+One of the examples we consider is the coauthorship dataset.
+This dataset is given in the form a graph where each node is an author and there exists an edge between two nodes if the two corresponding authors worked on a paper together.
+We are interested in verifying whether the data follows the beta model.

 ![Example Image](images/Rplot-Coauthor-NextComponent.png)  ![Example Image](images/ChiSquare_Node_23.png)